FBI Ranks Detroit 2nd Most Violent Big City in America

 Detroit’s crime rate is now at 2,057 violent crimes per 100,000 people.
 This number is only higher in one city in America; St. Louis, MO.
 Detroit has beaten other metropolitan cities like Baltimore, Memphis, and Kansas City.

-The good news is that Detroit is not the city with the highest murder rate, but that comes with bad news as well, it’s still in the top three.
+The good news is that Detroit is not the city with the highest murder rate, but that comes with bad news as well, we are still in the top three.
 The highest murder rate also goes to St. Louis, Missouri, with 205 murders at a rate of 66 per 100,000 citizens.
-Baltimore falls in 2nd place at 342 murders at a rate of 56 per 100,000 citizens, and in third place is Detroit which is currently sitting at, 40 murders per 100,000 citizens.
+Baltimore falls in 2nd place at 342 murders at a rate of 56 per 100,000 citizens, and in third place is our city which is currently sitting at, 40 murders per 100,000 citizens.

 For those who live in the Detroit Metro area, it is no secret that there is a staggering poverty level that seems to be rising within the city, while suburbs notice significant growth in that regard.
 This is a great contributor to violent crimes, and without an acknowledgment of this we may not see any decreases in violent crimes.